 - Use a Doppler or ultrasound to listen to baby’s heartbeat (depends on the week of pregnancy)

-- Talk about screening tests and genetic testing options to screen for Down syndrome, cystic fibrosis and other birth defects and chromosomal problems.
+- Talk about screening tests and genetic testing options to screen for Down syndrome, cystic fibrosis and other birth defects and genetic disorders.

 How Often Will I Have Prenatal Appointments with My Doctor or Midwife?

-* If you are considered high-risk your health care provider may wish to see you more often.
+* If you have certain risk factors, your health care provider may wish to see you more often.

 What Can I Expect at Future Prenatal Care Appointments?